University of Montana Style Guide

 catalog, cataloged Not "catalogue."

 Cat-Griz game Do not use.
+UM refers to the game as Griz-Cat.
 See Griz-Cat entry.

-Chairman, chairwoman Capitalize a formal title before a name.
-Do not use chairperson, chair.
+Chairman, chairwoman, chair Capitalize a formal title before a name.
+Do not use chairperson.
 Board of Regents Chairman Clayton Christian approved the motion at the Nov.
 22 meeting.
+Don Simmons was chair of UM's Department of Music.

 chapter Capitalize when used with a numeral in referring to sections of a book or when part of a formal name: Chapter 2, Montana Chapter of the American Pharmaceutical Association.
 Lowercase when the word stands alone.